OpenUpSA/municipal-data/README.md

 Audit outcomes will be captured in the months following 1 December following the end of the financial year.

+Pre-audit figures are captured in the period 3 Aug to 30 Nov after the end of the financial year.

 ## Quarterly data

 Currently, indicators using quarterly data automatically use the latest quarter available.